Suárez's homer in 9th lifts Mariners to 4-3 win over Rangers - KTVZ

 AP Sports Writer

+“After that error, I didn’t think about, this game is like that and I threw it away,” Suárez said.
+“But I know late in the game maybe I get an opportunity to do something,”

-After Nathaniel Lowe had given Texas a 3-2 lead with a leadoff homer in the seventh, Suárez made up for the miscue.
-His 10th home run was an opposite-field shot to right with one out after J.P.
+After Nathaniel Lowe had given Texas a 3-2 lead with a leadoff homer in the seventh, Suárez got his chance.
+His 10th home run was an opposite-field shot to right after J.P.
 Crawford walked.

 Barlow’s first blown save in 18 chances going back to last season gave the Mariners a 5-2 record since dropping a season-worst nine games under .500 at the end of a 7-21 stretch.